 However, you can also use a combination of both hot and cool temperatures.
 It takes skill to keep the dough at both temperatures for the best results.
 First, reheat it for 6-8 hours, then store pizza dough for another 6 – 8 hours or overnight after this process.
 It is your choice whether to use this method or not.

-How to know that your Pizza Dough is Ready?
+How to know that your Pizza Dough is Ready for Stretching?

 Temperature and time play the primary role in raising your pizza dough.
 However, it’s only the size that indicates the outcomes.
 Here is how to tell about the pizza dough ready to go in the oven: